“So are you a Photographer or a graphic designer?”

 I am an Artist.
 I am a creative.
 I am a human enthralled by communication.

 Photography is a medium I use alot.
 I became comfortable with it early on because my parents were photographers.
 I used to rip pictures out of magazines (specifically my grandmother’s discarded national Geographic’s) and hang them all over my walls.
-I modge-podged them to my bedroom door (much to my mother’s dismay).
+I modge-podged them to my bedroom door.

 I was drawn in to the images where so much emotion and feeling were communicated through the eyes, or a feeling was drawn by the landscape filled with fog, or sun, or pouring rain.

 In design school I learned how to research the hell out of any given topic, compile tons of back ground information on, say an old forgotten Norse Mythical Deity, in order to subtlety market a company with that shared name.

 Then I found I could use anything that matched that research to communicate my message.
 I experimented with drawing, typography, painting, collage, vector art, screen printing, photography, and pretty much everything under the sun.
 Portland State was pretty awesome in that I feel very versed in many different mediums and types of design.